The Apostle: Reception

-The film has an 88% approval rating on the review aggregator Rotten Tomatoes, based on 50 reviews, with an average score of 8/10.
+The film has an 88% approval rating on the review aggregator Rotten Tomatoes, based on 51 reviews, with an average score of 8/10.
+The consensus summarizes: "A nuanced sermon on the contradictions of faith as well as a blistering showcase for its director and star, The Apostle will leave audiences evangelizing the immensity of Robert Duvall's talent."

 Critic Roger Ebert gave it four out of four stars and called the film "a lesson in how movies can escape from convention and penetrate the hearts of rare characters."
-Lisa Schwarzbaum of Entertainment Weekly gave the film an A- grade and described it as "a seamless match of strong artistic vision and physical performance", with "the Oscar-winning star of Tender Mercies [drawing] on more than three decades of experience personifying the hard contours and bruised souls of American men to create a fearless and fascinating piece of work."
+Lisa Schwarzbaum of Entertainment Weekly gave the film an A− grade and described it as "a seamless match of strong artistic vision and physical performance", with "the Oscar-winning star of Tender Mercies [drawing] on more than three decades of experience personifying the hard contours and bruised souls of American men to create a fearless and fascinating piece of work."

 American theologian Harvey Cox said, "It's the most explicit treatment of evangelical religious sensibility I've seen.
 One is stunned by Duvall's performance.
 But beyond that, it is a film about sin and redemption, something Dostoevskian, deeply theological, not churchy.
 It's in-your-face theology."
 The Christian Science Monitor noted how the film dealt with the subject of race as it "presents the Christian message as universal, extending to all races and classes."